uniQuk/mcpEntra/README.md

 **Invalid API Key Error**:
 - Make sure the API key in your client configuration matches one of the keys in your environment variables
+- Or set `AI_ASSISTANT=true` in your environment variables when using with AI assistants

 **Authentication Error**:
 - Verify your Microsoft Graph client credentials are correct